caiyuanle/getdatacoursera/README.md

 Where is the code book for tidydata.txt
 =======================================
-The code book for tidydata.txt is the CodeBook.md file next to this README.md file.
-Check that file for details of the variables inside the tidydata.txt.
+The code book for tidydata.txt is the **CodeBook.md** file next to this README.md file.
+  * Please check that file for details of the variables inside the tidydata.txt.